 can typically expect closer to 150 days of precipitation with about 80 inches of rainfall per annum.
 Hemp can handle limited water supply on account of its deep-growing taproot, but these quantities are well within the plant’s acceptable range.

-For hemp flower, the general rule is that higher ground is harder ground when it comes to growth prospects.
+For hemp, the general rule is that higher ground is harder ground when it comes to growth prospects.
 Mountain terrain gets chilly in a hurry as one ascends, and Alaska certainly has mountains, with Mt.
 McKinley standing as the highest point on the entire North American continent.
 Alaska’s mean elevation sits at a formidable 1,900 feet, but the growing zones for hemp are typically much closer to sea level, given their immediate proximity to the Pacific coastline.

 Alaskan soil tends to be on the acidic side, frequently dipping as low as 4.0.
-Adjustment is necessary most of the time, as 6.5 is ideal for most cultivable crops, hemp flower being but one among many.
+Adjustment is necessary most of the time, as 6.5 is ideal for most cultivable crops, hemp being but one among many.

 In the coastal stretches, where hemp enjoys real growth potential, Alaskan soil is often volcanic in nature.
-Hemp flower requires well-aerated, loamy soil with a high phosphorus profile.
+Hemp requires well-aerated, loamy soil with a high phosphorus profile.
 Though naturally rich in phosphorus, the presence of other minerals in Alaskan soil binds with the molecule in a manner that makes it unavailable to plant roots.
 Fertilizer can be used to break the ionic bonds, thus freeing up the molecule for plant uptake, care must be taken not to over-fertilize, lest levels should become too high.
 The state typically recommends fertilizer with an 8-32-16 profile for most plants, but research is still underway concerning ideal hemp fertilizer composition.